Bx64/lisk-pool/README.md

 In some DPOS, voters switch their voting weight from one delegate to another for receiving payout from multiple pools.
 A solution for that is the following flow:

-1. Run shiftpool.py every hour with --min-payout=1000000 (a very high minpayout, so no payouts will be done but the pending will be updated);
+1. Run shiftpool.py every hour with --min-payout=10000000000 (a very high minpayout, so no payouts will be done but the pending will be updated);
 2. Run shiftpool.py normally to broadcast the payments

-Running the shiftpool.py command in step 2 should only be done after forging another block (or several to be sure), otherwise it will not pick up any changes and not broadcast the payments.
-My advice would be setting the cronjob of step 1 to run every hour at half past, whilst setting the cronjob of step 2 to run once a day at a whole hour.

-Instead of setting commands, you can also set the cronjobs using these scripts: (1) prevent-poolhopping.sh && (2) pay.sh
+If no new forged blocks are discovered by the API request, shift-pool.py will exit automatically.
+You can set the commands as cronjobs to automate the above flow.
+Additionally, instead of setting commands, you can also set the cronjobs using these scripts: (1) prevent-poolhopping.sh && (2) pay.sh

 ## Command line usage